 Welcome to the Department of Law and Justice.
 We offer both a Bachelor of Arts and a Master of Science degree in Law and Justice, allowing new students planning their careers as well as people already in legal and criminal justice related professions who return to school an opportunity to get their degree for career advancement.

 The Bachelor of Arts in Law and Justice degree (available as a major or minor) prepares students for professional employment in the criminal justice and legal systems and for entry into graduate or law school.
-The law and justice BA is offered on campus in Ellensburg, as well as at four of our university centers: Des Moines, Lynnwood, Pierce, and Yakima.
+The law and justice BA is offered on campus in Ellensburg, as well as at two of our university centers: Des Moines and Lynnwood.
 We also offer our BA as a dedicated online-only program for students unable to attend one of our physical campuses.

-The Master of Science in Law and Justice degree is currently available at our Kent branch campus, and we plan to expand it to our Ellensburg campus in the near future.
+The Master of Science in Law and Justice degree is currently available at our Ellensburg campus.
 This program offers two specializations: Basic, for those wishing to start law and justice careers, and Advanced Professional, aimed at those already in law and justice careers who want to do hands-on research.
 Please see the MSLAJ website for more information on this degree program.

 Through our curriculum, students gain a background in the history and philosophy of the legal and criminal justice systems while exploring current trends in law and society, with an emphasis on race, ethnicity, culture, and gender.
 We stress critical thinking and analysis of legal issues in our curriculum, as well as an exploration of the ethical implications of criminal justice professions and research.